This article may contain affiliate / compensated links. For more information, please see my disclaimer here.

 Aside from the two courses listed above, Milkology also offer 3 online courses for moms that are pumping:

 - The Ultimate Back to Work Pumping Class: this course is very comprehensive and is perfect for moms that need to transition back to work but are not quite sure how to continue pumping/breastfeeding while doing it.
-It includes 13 videos that cover quite a lot, such as: how to maximize milk expression, how to build a freezer stash of milk while on maternity leave, how to get baby to take the bottle, what to do if you are not pumping enough, etc.
+It includes 13 videos that cover quite a lot, such as: how to maximize milk expression, how to build a freezer stash of milk while on maternity leave, how to get baby to take the bottle, what to do if you are not pumping enough, etc. It can be really useful if your baby is suddenly refusing the bottle.

 - The Ultimate Exclusive Pumping Class: this course is for moms that want to pump only.
 Whether you are not able to breastfeed from the breast, or simply don’t want to, this is for you!
 It includes 11 videos covering strategies to maximize your output, information on how often and how long you need to pump for, how to store milk efficiently, and more.